WSU-cshimizu/ceg4110-group-project-team07/deliverables/reqs.md

 # Requirements Specification

-**NOTE: this follows the rubric and details given to us by Cogan under the "deliverables" folder in the github classroom, as well as the provided template.

 ## User Story 1
 As a user, I want to share my thoughts about the place so that others can also take a look at this place.